Datttta/My_Notes/New words.md

 === *New words* ===

 1. compliana
+2. welds
-2. end of the stick
+3. end of the stick
-3. fussy
+4. fussy
-4. lineup
+5. lineup
-5. pull around
+6. pull around
-6. tadpole
+7. tadpole

 ==*Nuevas Palabras* ===